Aviahelm/Wyrda/content/Characters/Current NPC's/Waterdeep Main/Nikki.md

 ### Mannerisms:

 Nikki is direct and unflinching, often coming across as rude or disrespectful.
 She does not mince words, speaking with brutal honesty, yet her knowledge and experience are evident.
-Her frankness can serve a practical purpose, helping travelers navigate Upper Waterdeep and avoid missteps that might mark them as outsiders or of lower status.
+Her frankness can serve a practical purpose, helping travellers navigate Upper Waterdeep and avoid missteps that might mark them as outsiders or of lower status.

 ### Allegiance: